aminrj/aminrj.github.io/_posts/2024-12-01-mastering-modern-software-delivery-the-unicorn-project.md

 - **Customer Focus**: Continuously align product decisions with user needs.
 This ensures every architectural decision directly contributes to business value.

-> "The opposit of technical debt = "When we can safely, quickly reliably,
+> "The opposit of technical debt = "When we can safely, quickly, reliably and
 > securely achieve all goals, dreams and aspirations of our business..."
 > Gene Kim, 2019